MVGenMaster: Scaling Multi-View Generation from Any Image via 3D Priors Enhanced Diffusion Model: Method

 \textbf{Analysis.} Generating novel views for arbitrary viewpoints and view numbers is important in adapting models for various downstream NVS tasks.
 Unlike anchor-based iterative generation~\cite{gao2024cat3d,yu2024viewcrafter}, our approach produces all views simultaneously, ensuring superior consistency and quality without the artifact accumulations as verified in the ablation study of \Cref{tab:abaltion_view_num}.
 Besides, different from NVS based on video priors~\cite{voleti2024sv3d,melas20243d,liu2024reconx,yu2024viewcrafter}, as our method can handle unordered NVS from any set of viewpoints.
 Additionally, since MVGenMaster operates without temporal positional encoding, it can extend views without being hindered by unseen temporal positions.
 However, we discovered that naively extending MVGenMaster for extremely long sequences is non-trivial.
 As shown in \Cref{tab:abaltion_view_num}, the performance suffers from significant degradation, when the target view number exceeds 25.
 To investigate the cause of degradation, we analyze the qualitative result of a toy case in \Cref{fig:key_rescale}(a).
 In this instance, we intentionally incorporate ambiguous 3D priors warped from monocular aligned depth.
 Our model performed adequately with $M=24$ but failed significantly when increasing $M$ to 50.
 A notable issue arose where multiple vases were inaccurately synthesized in the novel views at $M=50$, which is like overfitting to the ambiguous 3D priors of responding views.
 This overfitting issue is fundamentally caused by \textit{attention dilution}, occurring in extremely long sequential cases that have not been adapted during training.
 Particularly, the attention dilution undermines the reference guidance, because less attention is assigned to reference views, resulting in inferior appearance and structure.
 Thus, the model tends to over-depend on ``unreliable'' 3D priors from each view.

-\textbf{Solution.} We propose the key-rescaling, a training-free technique designed to improve the reference guidance in self-attention modules as shown in \Cref{fig:key_rescale}(b).
+\textbf{Solution.} We propose the key-rescaling, a training-free technique to improve the reference guidance in self-attention modules as shown in \Cref{fig:key_rescale}(b).
 Formally, MVGenMaster adopts 3D full self-attention across all views, while key-rescaling multiplies a constant $\gamma$ to the reference views of key features in all self-attention modules.
 Therefore, all reference views would achieve higher dot product scores before the softmax operation, thereby allowing the aggregation to focus more on reference guidance and balance the attention dilution.
-Empirically, we find that $\gamma=1.2$ performs well in most scenarios when $M>25$.
+Empirically, we find that $\gamma=1.2$ performs well in most scenarios when 158 $\geq (N+M) >$ 28 (158-view NVS is the upper bound of an 80G GPU).
+More detailed ablation studies are discussed in the supplementary.
 As verified in \Cref{fig:key_rescale} and our ablation studies, MVGenMaster strengthened by key-rescaling exhibits strong generalization across various target views.
 All experiments of MVGenMaster in this paper are accomplished by a single forward process.
 Moreover, the proposed key-rescaling can be seamlessly operated to the key features before the attention module, making it compatible with the widely used FlashAttention2~\cite{dao2024flashattention}.